timurtu/psydux/docs/getting-started.md

 ))
 ```

-At this point you should be seeing a padded h1, input, and button all with corresponding text in your browser.
+You should be seeing a padded h1, input, and button all with corresponding text in your browser.

 [Styling components](styling-components.md)